Suzuki Carry: Sixth generation (ST10/ST20/ST80; 1976)

 Equipment levels were base, Standard, and Super Deluxe.
 The base version has no front grille, the Standard has a black grille, while the Super Deluxe features chrome trim on the grille and chromed hubcaps.
 By October 1977, the Custom Van was available in the Japanese market.
 Well equipped, with metallic paint, reclining fabric-covered seats, and chrome bumpers, this was aimed squarely at use as a private car.
 This heralded the development of the future "Every" range of passenger microvans.

 By 1977, the export-only ST80 appeared - this version was the first Carry to be equipped with a four-stroke engine, the inline-four 797-cc F8A as recently introduced in the LJ80 Jimny.
 In the Carry, however, the engine only developed 37 hp at 5500 rpm.
-The ST20 Carry was also produced in Indonesia from 1978 until at least 1983, where it was nicknamed "Turungtung" (or Truntung).
+The ST20 Carry was also produced in Indonesia until at least 1983, where it was nicknamed "Turungtung" (or Truntung).
 This is an onomatopoetic word for the sound made by the Carry's two-stroke engine.
-The ST20 Carry was the first Suzuki product to be built in Indonesia, where it saw extensive use as an Angkot.
+The Carry was the first Suzuki product to be built in Indonesia, where it saw extensive use as an Angkot.
 The ST20 was only offered as a truck in Indonesia, but local body builders such as Adi Putro and Liling Putra came up with multi-seat taxi bodies and other variations.
 The Indonesian ST20 has a claimed 33 PS at 4500 rpm and 52 Nm of torque at 3000 rpm, being unaffected by emissions regulations.